Signed in as:

 Dr Bryan Lessard (a.k.a.
 Bry the Fly Guy) discovered the curious world of flies as an undergraduate, learning about maggots and their uses in medicine and solving crime.
-He has discovered more than 150 species new to science and has officially named 30 species from Australia and New Zealand, most famously Plinthina beyonceae, the horse fly with a golden abdomen named after Beyoncé.
-This Australian species quickly became a bootylicious ambassador for biodiversity and sparked a global conversation about the importance of naming species.
+He has discovered more than 150 species new to science and officially named 50 species from Australia and New Zealand, most famously Plinthina beyonceae, the horse fly with a golden abdomen named after Beyoncé.
+Although the fabulous RuPaul fly Opaluma rupaul might have something to say about this!
+These beautiful species quickly became bootylicious ambassadors for biodiversity after sparking a global conversation about the importance of naming species.

 His research takes him to all corners of the world to discover and document new species of insects.
 His favourite collecting spots include the stunning tropical rainforests of Queensland, Australia, the pristine mountains of Lord Howe Island, and the ancient nothofagus forests of Chile.
 By collecting fresh specimens, he can analyse their DNA to confirm the identity of new species and see where they sit in the fly tree of life.

 Bryan worked as a Postdoctoral Fellow at CSIRO’s Australian National Insect Collection, researching the evolution and classification of flies and mosquitoes, and exploring how insects might become sustainable superfood of the 21st century.
 He also shares his passion for flies and biodiversity with the world through speaking events, traditional and social media, and television.
 Bryan was an invited speaker at TEDx Canberra in 2016, presented "Bry the Fly Guy's Top 5" biodiversity countdown on ABC Evenings Radio with Chris Bath, and has made appearances on ABC Breakfast News, BBC World, Catalyst, Gardening Australia, Totally Wild, Scope TV, Sunrise and The Project.